YT-new/Try/about/index.md

 To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.

 [Install Moon](https://github.com/TaylanTatli/Moon){: .btn}

+## You can’t connect the dots looking forward.
+You can only connect them looking backwards, so you have to trust that the dots will somehow connect in your future.              -Steve Jobs

+   Hello!
+I am currently working at Pegatron, a place electronic manufacturing industry, as region and headquarter planner, managing spare parts demand forecasting and business operation for service centers and customers globally.

+   During my time in Pega, I served across various roles in supply chain and cross-functional